 Once CIRB issues full approval of the protocol, and CTEP concurs with any CIRB stipulations, CTEP will submit the protocol and consent to the FDA (if it was not previously submitted as part of the IND filing process).
-Once FDA receipt is confirmed, a study specific template Delegation of Tasks Log (DTL) is approved by CTEP, the Rave build is complete, and other regulatory checks (e.g., drug supply, IND activation) are completed by CTEP, the final approval letter is issued to the PI.
-For more information about creation of a template DTL, refer to the DTL Template Browser Help (for LPOs) on the Cancer Trials Support Unit members' website.
+Once FDA receipt is confirmed, the study-specific DTL template is approved by CTEP, the Rave build is complete, and other regulatory checks (e.g., drug supply, IND activation) are completed by CTEP, the final approval letter is issued to the PI.
 At this time, the protocol may proceed to activation if all requirements are met (see Section 4).
-PIO will also send a coding letter to the site to ensure that the codes that are used in Medidata Rave and Data Mapping Utility reporting are accurate.
+PIO will also send a coding letter to the site to ensure that the codes used in Medidata Rave and Data Mapping Utility reporting are accurate.